Power naps are one of the best ways to regain energy naturally - especially if you’re feeling exhausted.

 And while napping sounds simple enough, to get the most out of a nap and feel the caffeine-like energy boost that can come with it, there are a few simple steps that will make your daytime snooze more productive.

 To get your nap just right, timing is essential.
-How long you nap for, as well as the time of day you chose to nap, can make or break siesta.
+How long you nap for, as well as the time of day you chose to nap, can make or break that burst of alertness you’re seeking.

-This nap-guide breaks down everything you need to know about how to nap, why to nap, and how you should feel when you wake up.
+This power napping guide breaks down everything you need to know about how to nap, from falling asleep quickly, why you should nap, and how you can expect to feel when you wake up.
 We’ll also cover the best blanket for naps: the weighted blanket.

 A power nap is a short period of sleep that is usually taken during the day.
 When most people think of naps, young kids come to mind.
 Short rest periods for children are vital for mental and physical development, and they also help with moods and better behavior.
 Adults can experience the same benefits.